wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 - Understand the need for and the basics of multi-core computers
 - Understand and apply the concepts of parallel speedup and efficiency
-- Understand and quantify the relationship between idle time, speedup and efficiency
+- Understand and quantify the relationship between idle time, speedup, and efficiency

 ---